CAMPAIGN

 Sunset Lunar New Year Festival

-Named one of the top ten Parades in the world by International Festivals & Events Association, the Alaska Airlines Chinese New Year Parade in San Francisco is one of the few remaining night illuminated Parades in North America and the biggest parade celebrating the Lunar New Year outside of Asia.
+Named one of the top ten Parades in the world by International Festivals & Events Association and USA Today’s 10 Best Readers’ Choice award, the Alaska Airlines Chinese New Year Parade in San Francisco is one of the few remaining night illuminated Parades in North America and the biggest parade celebrating Chinese New Year outside of Asia.

 Community Street Fair

-You will find over 120 booths and concessions making this a shopper’s paradise.
 The SF Chinese Chamber of Commerce has activities and entertainment for all ages.
-Enjoy Chinese folk dancing, opera, drumming and much more at the entertainment stage on Pacific St. below Grant Ave.
-Make sure to get a family photo with the giant puppets, dragon and other memorable artifacts from the Parade!
+Enjoy Chinese folk dancing, opera, drumming and much more at the entertainment stage in the heart of San Francisco Chinatown.

 More ways to experience SF's neighborhoods